Our approach to bioresources

 Since then we have continued to carry out more targeted market engagement on the identified areas of opportunity including sludge transportation, use of biogas and sludge treatment capacity.
 We are particularly interested in turnkey or Design, Build, Finance, Operate, maintain market solutions, where a third party develops and manages its own assets and recovers its investment through a gate fee.

 Use of biogas: In Autumn 2021 we published a tender within the market for a biogas third party solution starting at two of our sites.
 This will operate as a gas sales agreement whereby a third party will purchase the biogas from Yorkshire Water and develop their own upgrading facilities on an allocated area of land.
-We are looking towards awarding this contract within Summer 2022.
+A contract has now been awarded and detailed design and development is under way.

 Sludge treatment capacity: We forecasted to require a net circa.
-14,000TDS of additional sludge treatment capacity by 2025.
+14,000TDS of additional sludge treatment capacity by 2025/26.
 Our current modelling suggests that this is best delivered through a combination of YW owned and operated assets and market based solutions.
-Further work is ongoing to understand how our plans for this AMP and our increased understanding of our obligations between 2025 and 2030 impact on the solutions we require going forwards.
+Work is ongoing to understand how our plans for this AMP and our increased understanding of our obligations between 2025 and 2030 impact on the solutions we require going forwards.
 This increased capacity requirement is driven by a combination of Phosphorus removal obligations, under the Water Industry National Environment Programme (WINEP), ageing assets and population growth.
 Procurement for this service is expected to commence Summer 2022 and will likewise be advertised on Achilles.

 Contact the team via email